 Mattauch, L., Klenert, D., Stiglitz, J.E., Edenhofer, O.

-Wealth inequality is rising in rich countries.
-Capital taxation used simply to finance redistribution may not be able to counteract this trend, but can increased public investment financed by higher capital taxes?
+Wealth inequality is rising in high-income countries.
+Can increased public investment financed by higher capital taxes counteract this trend?
 We examine how such a policy affects the distribution of wealth in a setting with distinct wealth groups: dynastic savers and life-cycle savers.
-Our main finding is that public investment financed through capital taxes always decreases wealth inequality when the elasticity of substitution between capital and labor is moderately high.
-Indeed, for all elasticities of substitution greater than a threshold value, at high enough capital tax rates, dynastic savers disappear in the long run.
-Below these rates, both types of households co-exist in equilibrium with life-cycle savers gaining from the higher capital tax rates.
-These results are robust with respect to the different roles of public investment in production.
-We calibrate our model to OECD economies and find the threshold elasticity to be 0.82.
+Our main finding is that this policy always decreases wealth inequality when the elasticity of substitution between capital and labor is moderately high.
+At high capital tax rates, dynastic savers disappear.
+Below these rates, life-cycle savers gain from the higher public expenditures financed by the higher capital tax rates.
+We calibrate our model to OECD economies and find a threshold elasticity of 0.82.